Homeward Legal | Conveyancing Quote Online

 Conveyancing is the legal transfer of a property from seller to buyer.
 In almost all cases, this will be taken care of by a trained professional.
+Some people choose to do this themselves in what is informally known as DIY conveyancing.

 If you’re buying a property with a mortgage, your lender will require you to have arranged professional conveyancing services.
 You’ll therefore need to have chosen a conveyancer before you apply for a mortgage.
 If you’re selling a property at the same time, your conveyancer will take care of this too.